nextu1337/hypixel-fragbot/README.md

 node-fetch@2.6.5
 ```
 ## The fragbot was created for educational purposes.
 I do not take responsibility if for whatever reason your account got banned (which shouldn't happen, after the bot gets sent to limbo, it's safe)

+### Credits to ChatGPT for helping me enhance README.md